 Pines have long needles that are bunched in different numbers depending on the species, which helps with identification.
-Ponderosa usually has 3 needles per bunch, sometimes 2.
+Ponderosa usually has three needles per bunch, sometimes two.

 Pine tree species, such as Ponderosa, Lodgepole, Jeffery, Western and Eastern White, and Sugar Pine, have all long been used medicinally.
 The needles are generally used in a tea that can be used internally for respiratory ailments, or externally for a multitude of skin conditions.
 They are also high in vitamins C and A, as well as many minerals and antioxidents.